Proof Types Explained

 To prevent explorers from displaying obviously fake amounts, validation was added to the payload proof verification.

-Hologram-Exclusive: This fix is currently only implemented in Hologram's proof validation page (opens in a new tab).
-The standard derohe binaries from the official DERO repository do not include this validation.
+Where this lives: Hologram's proof validation page (opens in a new tab), and — since PR #14 (opens in a new tab) landed — DEROFDN/derohe community-dev (opens in a new tab).
+The upstream main branch and other unpatched explorers do not include this validation.
 Hologram is an official community project developed by DHEBP.

 New Validation (proof/proof_validation.go):